Skip to content

 AIServiceBackend

+Now, start defining the AIServiceBackend.
 Add your AIServiceBackend to one of the files in https://gitlab.nrp-nautilus.io/prp/llm-proxy/-/tree/main/models-config/servicebackend.

 Make sure to delete the AIServiceBackend resource manually if a model is removed.